zehuiyin/personal_website_jekyll/README.md

 layout: page
 ---

-This is Zehui Yin's personal website.
-He updates it regularly to post some of his selected projects and latest CV.
+This is Zehui Yin's old personal website.
+He has stopped updating it.
+Please visit his new personal website [here](zehuiyin.github.io/).

 ## Layout of the website